 A large number of people have aches and pains with no specific injury.
 Some people even have symptoms in their joints that might not hurt.
-In this Ask Dr. Geier video, I answer the question of a young athlete who has cracking and popping in her knee.
+In this Ask Dr. Geier video, I answer the question of a young athlete who complains that her knee pop and cracks.

 Abigail in Chicago asks: